Response to Black Student Demands

 Following the Chancellor’s statement on Jun.
-4, 2020 denouncing anti-Black racism in the wake of the murder of George Floyd and committing the university to further action to address inequities, a group of committed Black Student Organizations issued a Change.org petition requesting specific actions for Advancing Black Undergraduate Life at NC State University.
-Chancellor Woodson’s statement commemorating Juneteenth included a commitment to meet all of the items in that petition.
-The Chancellor, along with Lisa Zapata, interim vice chancellor for academic and student affairs, Sheri Schwab, vice provost for institutional equity and diversity, and Stephanie Helms Pickett, associate vice provost for institutional equity and diversity, then met with student leaders on Jun.
+4, 2020 denouncing anti-Black racism in the wake of the murder of George Floyd and committing the university to further action to address inequities, a group of committed Black Student Organizations issued a Change.org petition requesting specific actions for advancing Black undergraduate life at NC State University.
+Chancellor Woodson’s statement commemorating Juneteenth included a commitment to meet all of the items in the petition.
+The chancellor, along with Lisa Zapata, interim vice chancellor for academic and student affairs, Sheri Schwab, vice provost for institutional equity and diversity, and Stephanie Helms Pickett, associate vice provost for institutional equity and diversity, met with student leaders on Jun.
 22, 2020 to discuss the petition.
 Several items were met immediately and some need additional time to bring to fruition.

-Below is the list of each petition item and the current status as of Jul.
-21, 2020.
+Below is the list of each petition item and current status as of October 25, 2021.

 We demand that representatives from the NC State Office for Institutional Equity and Diversity (OIED) must have regular (once a month) meetings with the leaders of Black organizations on campus to ensure that the university is actively listening to Black students’ concerns.

 Initial meetings with the Coalition of Black Student Organizations were held with Chancellor Woodson on Jun.
 22 and Jun.
 25, 2020, and with the Black Graduate Student Association on Jul.
 14, 2020.
-Vice Provost Schwab will be working with the Coalition of Black Student Organizations to confirm the list of student organizations that are to be included and ascertain a regular meeting schedule.
+Vice Provost Schwab worked with the Coalition of Black Student Organizations to confirm the list of student organizations interested in meeting and opened her calendar to any requested meetings on an ongoing basis.

 We demand that all incoming NC State faculty and staff must complete sensitivity training, upon employment and repeated every 3 years, on how to navigate and address racism, xenophobia, homophobia, transphobia and other forms of discriminatory and violent language/actions.
 While the selection of the training program will be the responsibility of the university, the program must be evidence-based and not bid-based in order to ensure maximum effectiveness.
 This should be enacted by the end of the fall 2020 semester.

-In addition, NC State has placed DEI professional development requirements into all SHRA and EHRA employee work plans beginning with the 2020-2021 performance cycle.
-The revised performance evaluation forms for the 2020-2021 cycle can be found on the university’s Employee Relations website.
-It is expected that all EHRA non-faculty and SHRA employees will have performance evaluation plans that reflect the updated emphasis on NC State’s commitment to a diverse and inclusive community.
-We are seeking routes to implementing similar accountability measures in faculty responsibility realms.
+In addition, NC State placed DEI professional development goals into all SHRA and EHRA employee work plans beginning with the 2020-2021 performance cycle.
+The revised performance evaluation forms are available on the university’s Employee Relations website.
+All EHRA non-faculty and SHRA employees must now have performance evaluation plans that reflect the updated emphasis on NC State’s commitment to a diverse and inclusive community.

 We demand that NC State hires a full-time director for the AACC by the end of the fall 2020 semester.
 The director position has been vacant for a full academic school year.
 The hiring process should include students, having students appointed to the hiring committee.